victorverma3/Letterboxd-Movie-Recommendations/README.md

 # Letterboxd-Movie-Recommendations

-Generate AI-powered movie recommendations, discover unique profile statistics, and pick movies from your watchlist, all with just your Letterboxd username.
+Generate AI-powered movie recommendations, discover insightful profile statistics, pick movies from your watchlist, and see your film compatibility with friends, all using just your Letterboxd username.

 [www.recommendations.victorverma.com](https://www.recommendations.victorverma.com/)